xmidt-org/docs/content/docs/operating/troubleshooting.md

 ### Device is not showing up in Cluster/Talaria

-- Problem: Parados (the application of the device that connects to talaria) has the incorrect url.
+- Problem: Parados (the application of the device that connects to Talaria) has the incorrect url.

   - Solution: Validate Parados has the correct url.

     ```bash
     docker run -e URL=http://HOSTNAME:PRIMARY_PORT rdkb-simulator
-    # HOSTNAME should be either a talaria or petasos address, with
+    # HOSTNAME should be either a Talaria or Petasos address, with
     # the correct corresponding PRIMARY_PORT
     ```

-- Problem: TLS is inconsistent between talaria and petasos.
+- Problem: TLS is inconsistent between Talaria and Petasos.

-  - Fixed Solution: Change talaria and petasos configurations to be consistent with `http` or `https`.
+  - Fixed Solution: Change Talaria and Petasos configurations to be consistent with `http` or `https`.

     ```yaml
     # talaria